withfig/plugins/README.md

 * errors with existing plugins (e.g. wrong sourced file, outdated config, etc)
 * new configs so plugins can be easily configured

 If you aren't able to contribute, please feel free to open an [issue](https://github.com/withfig/plugins/issues/new/choose).
-Most people think that contributing will be too hard, but you'd be surprised, we have deliberately made contributing very very easy.
-Give it a go!

 ## 😊 Need Help?